tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

 ## Expected Results

-Create our backed microservice, a Web API application, bind it to a persistent store and utilize the Steeltoe connectors to discover and connect the Web API to the persistent store.
+When this exercise is complete we will have created our backend microservice, bound it to a persistent store and utilized the Steeltoe connectors to discover and connect the Web API to the persistent store.

 ## Introduction